dlhamilton/Whats-Cooking/README.md

 15. Select 'Manual deploy', select the 'main' branch in the drop down and click the 'Deploy' button.
 16. Once built, click the 'View' button to load the URL.

+### Database
+A Postgres database has been used for this project, provided by ElephantSQL.

+1. Open your web browser and go to the [ElephantSQL](https://www.elephantsql.com/) website.
+2. Sign up for a free account or log in if you already have an account.
+3. Once you have logged in, you will be taken to the Dashboard.
+From here, click on the "Create New Instance" button.
+4. You will now be taken to a page where you can configure your new database instance.
+Choose the "Tiny Turtle" plan which is free.
+5. Select the region where you want to host your database.
+The closest region to you is usually the best choice.
+6. Choose a name for your instance, this will be the name of your database.
+7. Choose a username and password for your instance.
+8. Click on the "Create" button to create your new database instance.
+1. The database url was stored in a config var: 'DATABASE_URL' on Heroku.
+This variable was then used in the settings.py to connect to the database.
+10. Click on the "Details" tab to view your instance details.
+11. Look for the "URI" field, which contains the connection details you need to connect to your database.
+The URI should start with: 'postgres://'

+The models were migrated to the database by entering the following commands in the the gitpod terminal:

+python3 manage.py makemigrations
+python3 manage.py migrate

  The live link can be found here - [Whats Cooking](https://whats-cooking.herokuapp.com/)